 Girma Zawdie, B.A., M.Sc., Ph.D. is an economist with research and teaching experience gained from work overseas and in the UK.
 He obtained both his M.Sc. and Ph.D. in Economics from the University of Strathclyde where he currently works as a Senior Lecturer.
 He is Director of the MSc course in Sustainability and Environmental Studies, which has been running since 1992.
 His teaching responsibility covers 2 undergraduate modules (Construction Management and Project Analysis); and 2 postgraduate modules (Science, Technology and Innovation Policy and Financial Engineering).

 He has lived and worked in developing countries as an academic, a consultant and freelance journalist.
-He has been co-editor of a peer-reviewed international journal, International Journal of Technology Management and Sustainable Development, since 2002.
+He has been co-editor of a peer-reviewed international journal, International Journal of Technology Management and Sustainable Development, since 2002; and has been appointed to be Associate Editor of the Triple Helix Journal, an open access journal published by Springer, for the period 2019-2024.
 He also had a stint as Managing Editor of another peer-reviewed journal, Science, Technology & Development (1994-98).
 He is on the Editorial Board of Journal of Technology Management for Growing Economies, and Asian Journal of Innovation Policy.

 He has at various times played key roles in the organisation of international conferences, including, among others:

 The Triple Helix Paradigm for Development: Strategies for Co-operation and Exchange of Good Practice, held in Bristol (UK), in September 2006; and

 The 7th International Triple Helix Conference on “University-Industry-Government Linkages in the Context of the Global Agenda of Innovation, Competitiveness and Sustainability,” held in Glasgow at Strathclyde University in June 2009.